elatov/elatov.github.io/_posts/2013-08-15-installing-vmware-workstation-9-0-2-on-fedora-19.md

 ## Compile the VMware Workstation Kernel Modules

-Before we do that, let&#8217;s install all the necessary pre-requisites:
+Before we do that, let's install all the necessary pre-requisites:

     elatov@kmac:~$sudo yum install kernel-headers gcc kernel-devel